Savantford/foundry-weirdwizard/README.md

 Please read the instructions below to install it manually.

 # Installing the Module
+To install the system, you first have to get the Manifest URL from GitHub and then instruct Foundry to install it from the manifest (`system.json`).

 ## Getting the Manifest URL (system.json) on GitHub
 1. Go to the [Releases](https://github.com/Savantford/foundry-weirdwizard/releases) section.
 2. Find the system's version you'd like to install.
 The latest version is always listed first.